 If we collect your personal information, you have the right to request access to your personal information

-If you believe that personal information we hold about you is incorrect, incomplete or inaccurate, then you may request an amendment of it.
+If you believe that the personal information we hold about you is incorrect, incomplete or inaccurate, then you may request an amendment of it.
 We will consider if the information requires amendment.
 If we do not agree that there are grounds for amendment, then we will add a note to the personal information stating that you disagree with it and provide upon request, MBA’s reasons for denial of access or a refusal to correct personal information.

 13. How can I contact MBA?